dantheman213/spotify-playlist-to-json/README.md

       ]
     }

-## How does it work?

-The Docker image built contains a special copy of Chrome used for headless browsing (program interacting with a website) and a REST web app that will automate actions in the browser and pull out publicly available data for that playlist and provide it to a consumer as a JSON payload.

-## Development

-TODO

-### Installation

-TODO

-#### Debugging

-TODO

 ## Contribute

 Community feedback and teamwork is welcome.
 If you spot bugs or optimization issues in the code or believe that the README can be improved, feel free to submit a pull request.
 You're also welcome to submit a new issue as well that fully explains the problem and recommended solution.

 ## References

-These are projects that I drew inspiration from or have bundled with this project.

 * https://developers.google.com/web/updates/2017/04/headless-chrome

 * https://github.com/GoogleChrome/puppeteer

 * https://github.com/buildkite/docker-puppeteer

 * https://github.com/cheeriojs/cheerio